-The LM43600-Q1 is in Active Mode when V{EN} is above the precision enable threshold and V{CC} is above its UVLO level.
-The simplest way to enable the LM43600-Q1 is to connect the EN pin to V{IN} .
-This allows self start-up when the input voltage is in the operation range: 3.5 V to 60 V. See Enable (ENABLE) and VCC, UVLO and BIAS for details on setting these operating levels.
+The LM43601 is in active mode when V{EN} is above the precision enable threshold and V{CC} is above its UVLO level.
+The simplest way to enable the LM43601 is to connect the EN pin to V{IN} .
+This allows self start-up of the LM43601 when the input voltage is in the operation range: 3.5 V to 36 V. See Enable (ENABLE) and VCC, UVLO and BIAS for details on setting these operating levels.

-In Active Mode, depending on the load current, the LM43600-Q1 will be in one of four modes:
+In active mode, depending on the load current, the LM43601 is in one of four modes:

 - 1. Continuous conduction mode (CCM) with fixed switching frequency when load current is above half of the peak-to-peak inductor current ripple; - 2.
 Discontinuous conduction mode (DCM) with fixed switching frequency when load current is lower than half of the peak-to-peak inductor current ripple in CCM operation; - 3.
-Pulse Frequency Modulation (PFM) when switching frequency is decreased at very light load; - Fold-back mode when switching frequency is decreased to maintain output regulation at lower supply voltage V{IN}.
+Pulse frequency modulation (PFM) when switching frequency is decreased at very light load; - Foldback mode when switching frequency is decreased to maintain output regulation at lower supply voltage V{IN}.